 Events include: attacks on unescorted merchants, submarine attacks on unescorted warships, air attacks against shipping and naval bases.

-Merchant tonnage sunk during events count towards the tonnage tally of the war (see War Summary below).

-Warships and submarines cannot be sunk by events, but they can be damaged.
+Merchant tonnage sunk during events count towards the tonnage tally of the war.
+Warships and submarines cannot be sunk by events, but can be damaged.
 This damage is permanent until repaired in a port.